 g. … and other similar references.

 h.
 These things are related to the teaching on realms and Dominionism, as well as “Sheep Nations.”
-See: “Kingdom Building Through Realms”
+See the chapter: “Kingdom Building Through Realms”

 35. “Lead into”